andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

     </p>

     <p style="margin-top:0.4em;">
-      Deep learning shines when there's lots of data, but fails in low-data settings where uncertainty matters.
+      Deep learning shines when there's lots of data, but fails in low-data settings where uncertainty matters, commonly encountered in medical time-series.
 The <span class="small-caps">npf</span> is a family of models that tackles this by meta-learning a distribution over predictors, blending stochastic processes with neural networks.
 This site walks through the ideas, maths, and code from scratch.
     </p>
   </div>
 </div>